Supercrooks: Plot

 Johnny Bolt is a supervillain who tries to make money by committing robberies with other masked criminals.
 Each of these crimes fail due to the intervention of random superheroes.
 In Bolt's latest robbery, he is stopped by the Gladiator and is sentenced to five years in prison.

 After serving his sentence, Bolt returns to his ex-girlfriend and ex-supervillain Kasey, who now works as a waitress.
 Despite having psychic powers, she wants to lead a normal life and doesn't want Bolt back romantically.
 During their reunion, an elderly supervillain friend of theirs named Carmine informs them that he has been forced to raise $100 million for a Las Vegas casino because he was caught cheating with a man who has the power of foresight.

 To help his friend out, Bolt comes up with a new plan to make money, involving a heist outside the superhero-filled United States.
 His research shows that Spain does not have superheroes and has a suitable target: the greatest supervillain of all time, the Bastard, who possesses great telekinetic abilities and has amassed a billion-dollar fortune.

 Bolt manages to convince many of his fellow supervillains, some of whom are not even active anymore, to join his team of Supercrooks against the Bastard.
 The group consists of Carmine, Kasey, the Phantom (an ex-burglar), TK McCabe (an ex-supervillain with telekinetic powers), Roddy and Sammy Diesel (two semi-indestructible wrestlers who fight clandestine matches), and Forecast (an ex-supervillain who is able to change the weather).
 After they all arrive in Tenerife, Bolt manages to surprise the team by introducing one more member, the Gladiator, who has been blackmailed into joining.

-With the help of each team member, Bolt manages to break into the safe under the villa of the Bastard, making off with $800 million dollars, or $100 million per Supercrook.
+With the help of each team member, Bolt manages to break into the safe under the villa of the Bastard, making off with $800 million, or $100 million per Supercrook.
 To keep the Bastard at bay, Kasey uses her psychic powers to create the illusion of him being in his residence when in reality he is in another place.

 To avoid retaliation by the Bastard, the Supercrooks carry out the robbery wearing the costumes of the supervillains to whom Carmine owed money, who are then tracked down and killed by the criminal boss, furious for the wrong he suffered.